albar965/littlenavmap-manual/src/en/MENUS.rst

 |Goto Home| Goto Home
 ^^^^^^^^^^^^^^^^^^^^^

-Goes to the home area that was set using :ref:`set-home` in the sub-menu ``More`` in the map context menu.
+Shows the home area that was set using :ref:`set-home` in the sub-menu ``More`` in the map context menu.
 It will show the map using the saved position and zoom distance.
 The center of the home area is highlighted by a |Home Symbol| symbol.

 Note that the symbol is only an indicator for the home view center position and does not have any context menu or mouse actions attached.